juliangruber/electron-stream/README.md

   - `basedir`: Set this if you need to require node modules in `node` mode
   - `static`: Serve static files from this directory at `/`
   - `loc`: a full url like `http://localhost:8080/` for using an existing http server.
 When `loc` is supplied, options `node`, `basedir`, and `static` are all ignored.
-  - `no-sandbox`: Set this to run electron outside of a sandbox, may be required in a docker container to display stderr instead of a silent failure
+  - `no-sandbox`: Run electron without the sandbox, required for debug information when using Docker

 ### electron#stdout
 ### electron#stderr